 Frei Brothers Chardonnay: as American as apple pie

-So last Friday night I treated myself to a bottle of Californian Chardonnay, which I found on special offer (£13, down from £18) in Waitrose.
+I recently unearthed this Frei Brothers offering on special offer (£13, down from £18) in Waitrose.
 It’s from the Russian River Valley in Sonoma County, a relatively cool region north of San Francisco, which (like parts of northern France) specialises in Chardonnay and Pinot Noir.

 First sniff… it’s just another oaky American chardonnay.
 What a shame.
 But not so fast.
-After a few minutes I realised I’d been taken on an olfactory wild goose chase, when it opened up to unveil ever more intense vanilla, buttery caramel and baked apple aromas from the use of oak and malolactic fermentation.
-On the tongue, it’s sweet yet dry.
-And, most interestingly, it tastes like freshly baked apple pie!
-With a crispy, buttery crust.
+With a bit of patience, it opens up to unveil ever more intense vanilla, buttery caramel and baked apple aromas from the oak and malolactic fermentation.
+On the tongue, it’s sweet ‘n’ dry, with freshly-baked apple pie flavours — complete with crispy, buttery crust.
+You couldn’t really get more American, could you.
 The producers describe it as having a “plush mouthfeel”.
-Ooh, steady on y’all.
+Steady on y’all.

 4.5 NINJA STARS